databio/bedbase/docs/geniml/tutorials/bedspace.md

 ## Introduction

+BEDspace is an application of the StarSpace model to genomic interval data, described in [Gharavi et al. 2023](../../citations.md).
+It allows us to train numerical embeddings for a collection of region sets simultaneously with their metadata labels, capturing similarity between region sets and their metadata in a low-dimensional space.
+Using these learned co-embeddings, BEDspace solves three related information retrieval tasks using embedding distance computations: retrieving region sets related to a user query string; suggesting new labels for database region sets; and retrieving database region sets similar to a query region set.

+## Installation

+The `bedspace` module is installed with `geniml`.
 To ensure that everything is working correctly, run: `python -c "from geniml import bedspace"`.

+## BEDspace operations

 There are four main commands in `bedspace`:

 1. `bedspace preprocess`: preprocesses a set of genomic interval regions and their associated metadata into a format that can be used by `bedspace train`.
 2. `bedspace train`: trains a StarSpace model on the preprocessed data.
 3. `bedspace distances`: computes distances between region sets in the trained model and metadata labels.
 4. `bedspace search`: searches for the most similar region sets and metadata labels to a given query.
 Three scenarios for this command are described in the details.

+These commands are accessed via the command line with `genimtools bedspace <command>`.

 ### `bedspace preprocess`

 The `preprocess` command will prepare a set of region sets and metadata labels for training.
 This includes things like adding the `__label__` prefix to metadata labels, and converting the region sets into a format that can be used by StarSpace.
 The command takes in a set of region sets and metadata labels, and outputs a set of preprocessed region sets and metadata labels.
 The command can be run as follows:

 ```console